yuehaowong/devOpsDemo/README-DOCKER.md

             - Create a **volumes** key that contains an array.

-                  - In our single element here, we'll want to mount a volume we'll call 'test-db-volume' to the `/var/lib/postgresql/data` directory in the container.
+                  - In our single element here, we'll want to mount a named volume we'll call 'test-db-volume' to the `/var/lib/postgresql/data` directory in the container.
 This is where postgres stores the actual data files that make up your database.
 This volume will persist the data between container starts and stops.

     - We only want our **test** service to start _after_ our **postgres-db-test** service has started.
 We can do that by adding a **depends_on** array to our **test** dictionary and set the first element to **postgres-db-test**

-    - Create a **volumes** dictionary where we'll declare the named volume(s) we're mounting in our container(s)
+    - Create a **volumes** dictionary where we'll create the named volume(s) we're mounting in our container(s)

         - Create an empty **node_modules** key.
         - Create an empty **test-db-volume** key.